 - Golf – Of course Disney World offers more than one stunning golf course.
 Check out the options on the Disney Golf website.

 - Disney Springs – Disney Springs is the former Downtown Disney.
 It is an outside shopping complex complete with high-end stores, Disney merchandisers, a movie theater, bowling alley, numerous restaurants and live entertainment.
-This includes the House of Blues and Cirque De Soleil Nobu.
+This includes the House of Blues and soon a new Cirque De Soleil Nobu.